ImanolGo/QUINL/README.md

 Url: imanolgomez.net
 E-mail: yo@imanolgomez.net
 Date: 29/09/2014, Berlin.
-Title: Quiet is the new loudness
+Title: Quiet is the new loud

 -- About the Project --